ahnlok/code-quiz/README.md

  ![codequizquestionimage](./images/codequizquestion.jpg)
  3. Once you finished all five questions, you will arrive at the "Finished" page.
 Type your desired initial to be recorded in "High Score" tab, then click "Submit".
  ![finishedpagimage](./images/finishedpage.jpg)
  4. This is the "High Score" page, you will see listed initials of previous high scores. with "Previous" button, you will redirect to the main page.
-"Clear" button will clear all listed initials in "High Score" Page.
+"Clear" button will clear all the listed initials in "High Score" Page.
  ![highscorepageimage](./images/high.jpg)
 ---
  ## Contribution: